(iv) Rights, preferences and restrictions attached to Equity shares

 The company operates internationally and portion of the business was transacted in USD currencies and consequently the company was exposed to foreign exchange risk through its sales in overseas market and purchases from overseas suppliers in foreign currency.

 The company was evaluating exchange rate exposure arising from foreign currency transactions and the company was following established risk management policies, including the use of derivatives like foreign exchange forward contracts to hedge exposure to foreign currency risk.
-At present, however, no forward contracts are outstanding as of March 31, 2021 and Company is exposed to Currency Risk on the exposure given hereunder.
+At present, however, no forward contracts are outstanding as of March 31, 2025 and Company is not exposed to Currency Risk on the exposure given hereunder.

 Interest rate risk is the risk that the fair value or future cash flow of the financial instrument will fluctuate because of changes in market interest rate.
 The company exposure to the risk of changes in market interest rate related primarily to the company's long term debt obligation with floating interest rates.